cfmrp/mtool/README.md

  "all": {"g": 7781, "s": 7803, "c": 7546, "p": 0.9670639497629117, "r": 0.9697982264490426, "f": 0.9684291581108829}}
 ```
 Albeit originally defined for one specific framework (EDS, DM and PSD, AMR, or UCCA, respectively),
-the non-MCES metrics are to some degree applicable to other frameworks too: the unified MRP representation
+the pre-MRP metrics are to some degree applicable to other frameworks too: the unified MRP representation
 of semantic graphs enables such cross-framework application, in principle, but this functionality
 remains largely untested (as of June 2019).